yasindevops/Project103-kittens-static-website/README.md

       - EC2 Instance type can be configured as `t2.micro`.

-      - Instance launched by Cloudformation should be tagged `Web Server of StackName`
+      - Instance launched by Cloudformation should be tagged `Web Server of StackName`.

       - The Web Application should be accessible via web browser from anywhere.